My transplant journey: a second chance at life

 A gift of life arrives

 The waiting was unexpectedly short.
 Less than four hours after the first call, at 7 PM, the second one came.
 A donor.
 In under 24 hours from that initial life-altering conversation, I was preparing for surgery.
 My new liver came from a man named Tom, who had tragically passed from a massive heart attack.
-His unforeseen death became my opportunity for life, a profound exchange I am forever grateful for.
+His unforeseen death became my opportunity for life, a profound exchange for which I am forever grateful.
+An unforeseeable destiny of which could have never been imagined just a few hours earlier.

 The irreplaceable bond with my donor family